exakat/php-dictionary/dictionary/fluent-interface.ini.rst

 .. _fluent-interface:
 .. _fluent:
+.. _fluid-interface:

 Fluent Interface
 ----------------

-A fluent interface is an object-oriented API whose design relies extensively on method chaining.
+A fluent interface, or fluid interface, is an object-oriented API whose design relies extensively on method chaining.

 A fluent interface is not related to an interface : it may be implemented without them.